tbranyen/diffhtml/packages/diffhtml-website/pages/index.md

+**Welcome to diffHTML!** A library that assists with creating user interfaces for the web using JavaScript.
+These interfaces can be: applications, games, data visualizations, or anything else that you may want to render in a web browser.

-**Welcome to diffHTML!** An easy-to-use and powerful Virtual DOM library that was written to be extensionable, powerful, and very fast.
+An easy-to-use and powerful Virtual DOM library that was written to be extensionable, powerful, and very fast.
 Use this to build components, applications, games, and more.

 ## Core Features

-- <span class="list-icon fa fa-exchange" /> ES Module support
+- <span class="list-icon fa fa-exchange"></span> ES Module support
-- <span class="list-icon fa fa-forward" /> Transitions
+- <span class="list-icon fa fa-retweet"></span> Async transition hooks
-- <span class="list-icon fa fa-check" /> Middleware
+- <span class="list-icon fa fa-link"></span> Middleware
-- <span class="list-icon fa fa-code" /> Efficient Virtual DOM
+- <span class="list-icon fa fa-code"></span> Efficient Virtual DOM
-- <span class="list-icon fa fa-tree" /> Virtual Tree object pooling
+- <span class="list-icon fa fa-tree"></span> Virtual Tree object pooling
-- <span class="list-icon fa fa-codiepie" /> Auto memory management
+- <span class="list-icon fa fa-codiepie"></span> Auto memory management

 ## Installing & Importing

-Depending on your use case you may have to install **diffHTML** from a registry using a package manager or you can reference it directly from a server.
+Depending on your use case you may have to install from a registry using a package manager or you can reference it directly from a server.
-Depending on your use case you will use one or the other.

 ### Script tag